-Pilot Season auditions previously began casting from January to April in the US.
-The television industry kicked into its annual high-gear and began casting hundreds of TV Pilots, those finished Pilot episodes then whittled down in May during Upfronts before a precious few go on series and premiere across America and then world later in the year.
-And with that glut of opportunity came a wave of fresh talent from all over the world to the US vying for chance at stardom.
-COVID-19 has put a serious dampener to all of this!
+In America Pilot Season auditions previously began casting from January to April.
+The television industry kicked into its annual high-gear to cast hundreds of TV Pilots, those finished Pilot episodes then whittled down in May during ‘Upfronts’ before a precious few went onto series and premiered across America and then world later in the year.
+And with that glut of opportunity came a wave of fresh talent from all over the world to the US vying for chance at becoming a series regular.
+COVID-19 put a serious dampener to all of this!

-This may sound like a door is opening to the world, you don’t need to be in LA or NYC to get cast.
-Unfortunately, this is not the case.
-Productions may wish to know you current location before auditioning.
+This is a door of opportunity opening to the world, you don’t need to be in LA or NYC to get cast.
+Productions may ask to know you current location before auditioning.
 They will ask this as there might be a requirement that you are currently in the filming area before casting you e.g. if the production is local hire in Atlanta, Georgia, casting might insist that you be in Atlanta already to qualify as safe to work on the production.
 Production may also insist that you have not traveled out of state within the last 10-14 days (this is less an issue as of 2022).

-If you are not in the US at this time and have the O-visa in your passport already or a green card there should be no issue with you returning to the US to work.
-It is imperative that you arrive in the US allowing for isolation time before physical meetings or going on-set.
-If your O visa was approved by USCIS it might not yet be possible to get your visa meeting at your local US Consulate or Embassy as many are still cautious about allowing physical meetings and may only allow ‘essential workers’.
+If you are not in the US at this time and have the O1B Visa in your passport already or a US green card there should be no issue with you returning to the US to work.
+It is imperative that you arrive in the US allowing for isolation time if required before physical meetings or arriving on set.
+If your O visa has been approved by USCIS there should not be issues currently with getting visa meetings at your local US Consulate or Embassy.

 NOTE: O1 visa holders – it is wise to have printed documentation to prove you are coming to the US to work.